montanonic/computour/src/lispy/parsing.md

 ```
 3*4
 ```
 Yeah seriously, that's it.
-From this example, we can see that our grammar/syntax is: a digit, followed by an operation ('+', '-', '*', '/'), followed by a digit.
+From this example, we can see that our grammar/syntax is: a digit, followed by an operation (`+`, `-`, `*`, `/`), followed by a digit.
 Let's write an *interpreter* for this.
 We want a function that takes in calculator code in the form of a string, returns the result of the calculation as an `i32` (though you certaintly can pick a smaller (or larger) number type if you want).
+I'm going to add `mod calculator;` in my `src/main.rs` file, create `calculator.rs` in `src/`, and add the code there.
 ```rust
 fn simplest_calculator(code: &str) -> i32 {
     let chars: Vec<char> = code.chars().collect();